ppvastar/kedro_to_dataiku/README.md

     package_name="[Kedro project package name]"
     ### set dataset connection (location).
 Or any other established connections (like S3) in Dataiku DSS.
     connection="filesystem_managed" [or any other established connections (like S3) in Dataiku DSS]
+    ### data foramt in Dataiku dataset
+    format_type="csv"
     ### define recipe type.
 Or use "pyspark" if want to create pyspark recipes.
     recipe_type="python"
-    ### set code enviroment for recipes, or None (then will inherit Dataiku project default code enviroment)
-    code_env="kedro"
     ### use source code residing in kedro_project_path+"/src".
 Otherwise, if True, will use source code imported as Dataiku python library -- this option will enable us to edit the soruce code residing in library.
     src_in_lib=False
     ### a list of zones to be created.
 They are from the keys of context.pipelines in the Kedro project.
 Example: ["int","primary","master","master_ds","modeling"].
-Or just keep it as None so tht no zones will be created automatically.
+Or just keep it as None so that no zones will be created automatically.
     zone_list=None
     ### if want to load the raw input data to Dataiku datasets.
     load_data=False